Tupinambis: Description

 The Tupinambis species have heterodont dentition consisting of four different types of teeth.
 Incisor-type—tricuspid—teeth reside at the tip of the mouth.
 Recurved canine-type teeth occur further back on the tooth row.
 Behind those reside a separate set of incisor-like teeth (though flattened in a perpendicular plane to the first set of incisors).
 The rearmost teeth are blunt, rounded, peg-shaped teeth.
 The rearmost two tooth classes only occur in sexually mature individuals, thus indicating an ontogenetic shift in tooth morphology.
 Along with changes in tooth type, the frequency of each tooth type also changes with ontogeny, without an overall change in tooth count (approximately 70 teeth).
 Rather than increase tooth count, the teeth themselves increase in size as the jaw grows from hatchling to adult.
 This ontogenetic shift in tooth morphology suggests a shift in diet with age; however, few dietary studies have been done to support this claim and limited stomach content observations do not show much variability between hatchlings and juveniles.
+T. teguxin is an omnivore, consuming both fruit and as well as invertebrate and vertebrate prey.